MicrosoftDocs/powerbi-docs/powerbi-docs/developer/what-can-you-do.md

 You can go through the new [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application.

 Choose the solution that is right for you:
 * **Embedding for your customers** - when you are interested in an [app owns data](https://aka.ms/embedsetup/AppOwnsData) solution.
-[Embedding for your customers](embedding-content.md#embedding-for-your-customers) provides the ability to embed reports and dashboards to users who don't have a Power BI account or even know what Power BI is.
+[Embedding for your customers](embedding.md#embedding-for-your-customers) provides the ability to embed dashboards and reports to users who don't have an account for Power BI.
 * **Embedding for your organization** - when you are interested in a [user owns data](https://aka.ms/embedsetup/UserOwnsData) solution.
-[Embedding for your organization](embedding-content.md#embedding-for-your-organization) allows you to extend the Power BI service.
+[Embedding for your organization](embedding.md#embedding-for-your-organization) allows you to extend the Power BI service.

 ![PBIE sample](media/what-can-you-do/what-can-you-do-02.png)